-While ear infections are not typically dangerous to the affected dog’s long-term health, they can be highly uncomfortable and even painful, so they should be immediately addressed by your veterinarian.
-In many cases, your veterinarian will send you home with medication to fight the infection.
-(2)
+While ear infections are not typically dangerous to the affected dog’s long-term health, they can be highly uncomfortable and even painful.This health issue should be immediately addressed by your veterinarian.
+In many cases, your veterinarian will send you home with medication to fight the ear infection.

 Syringomyelia occurs when cavities form and fill with fluid in the spinal cord due to abnormal pressure in the skull.
 Common signs of syringomyelia include yelping after a change in posture, inability to move their neck without discomfort or pain, yelping, crying, and developing a wobble when they walk.

 Commonly known as “pink eye,” both humans and dogs can develop this uncomfortable eye condition.
 Dogs have a third eyelid that is covered by the conjunctiva of their eyelid.
-If they have conjunctivitis, the conjunctiva becomes inflamed and red.
+If they have a conjunctivitis infection, the conjunctiva becomes inflamed and red.

-Common signs of conjunctivitis include redness, swelling, discharge from the eyes, squinting, and excessive blinking.
-Cavalier King Charles Spaniels have beautiful doe eyes that make them especially prone to pink eye and other eye conditions, like cataracts.
-(4)
+Common conjunctivitis symptoms include redness, swelling, discharge from the eyes, squinting, and excessive blinking.
+Cavalier King Charles Spaniels have beautiful doe eyes that make them especially prone to pink eye and other eye problems, like cataracts.

 If you notice your Cavalier King Charles Spaniels is experiencing any irritation in their eye area, immediately reach out to your veterinarian.
 Many eye conditions, like conjunctivitis, can be treated quickly, relieving your pup’s discomfort.